cosmos/sdk-tutorials/academy/ibc/ica.md

 }
 ```

-The functions `OnChanOpenTry`, `OnChanOpenConfirm`, `OnChanCloseInit` and `OnRecvPacket` must be defined to fulfill the `IBCModule` interface, but they will never be called by the controller module so they may error or panic.
+The functions `OnChanOpenTry`, `OnChanOpenConfirm`, `OnChanCloseInit`, and `OnRecvPacket` must be defined to fulfill the `IBCModule` interface, but they will never be called by the controller module, so they may error or panic.

 The authentication module can begin registering interchain accounts by calling `RegisterInterchainAccount`: